haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 The Ring Rail Line is likely to increase the attraction for the real estate in the nearby area.
 This, however, will also raise the question of the noise levels caused by the Aircraft traffic around the Helsinki-Vantaa Airport.
 Thanks to new improved technology the aircraft noise levels have slightly dropped in recent years.

-6. Find out how many people approximately live inside the dB zones: 65 or more and 50 or more in Helsinki region based on :
+6. Find out how many people approximately live inside the dB zone: 50 or more in Helsinki region based on :
 	- ...the noise levels in 2006?
 And
 	- ...the noise levels in 2010?
 	- This time you don't need to create a buffer, as the dB zones already exist